muteebakram/quic-classifier/README.md

 ## 5. Run the ML Models

-Run all the cells.
+- Run all the cells from `quic-classifier.ipynb`

-`quic-classifier.ipynb`
+- Directly see the results by opening HTML file `quic-classifier`